From Waiting to Defects: The 8 Wastes of Lean Construction

 What Are the 8 Wastes?

-Defects, Over/Under Production, Waiting, Not Utilizing Talent, Transportation, Inventory, Motion, and Extra Processing.
+There are eight common wastes that occur in design and construction projects: Defects, Over/Under Production, Waiting, Not Utilizing Talent, Transportation, Inventory, Motion, and Extra Processing.

 Overview: 8 Types of Waste